-Continuing Students: Currently enrolled LAU students in good standing are required to submit a continuing student application during the open enrollment period each year to be guaranteed placement for the following school year.
+Continuing/Returning Students: Currently enrolled LAU students in good standing are required to submit a returning student application during the open enrollment period each year to be guaranteed placement for the following school year.
 The application can be found under the “My Student” tab in SIS.

 At the close of the open enrollment period